 It is estimated that over 300 million people are living with hepatitis B. In 2015, it resulted in 887,000 deaths worldwide.
 Although many people with hepatitis B don’t experience any symptoms, it’s a chronic infection that can lead to severe liver conditions like cirrhosis and liver cancer.
 The scary part is that it is 50–100 times more infectious than HIV.
-It’s also more infectious than hepatitis C. Both hepatitis B and C are transmitted through infected blood, but hepatitis A is transmitted through infected fecal matter.
+An even scarier note: coinfection with hepatitis B and HIV is common.
+Seventy to 90 percent of people with HIV in the U.S. show evidence of past or active HBV infections.
+(1a, 2a) HBV is also more infectious than hepatitis C. Both hepatitis B and C are transmitted through infected blood, but hepatitis A is transmitted through infected fecal matter.
 The virus can live outside of the body for many days and infect you unknowingly.
 That’s why people at risk of acquiring hepatitis B should be screened.
 That way those infected can limit the spread of the virus.
-(1, 2)
+(1b, 2b)

 What Is Hepatitis B?

-Hepatitis B is a potentially life-threatening viral infection that affects the liver.
+Hepatitis B (also known as HBV or hep B) is a potentially life-threatening viral infection that affects the liver.
+The name comes from the Greek word hêpar, meaning “liver” (the same can be said for “Hepatology,” the study of the liver, gallbladder, biliary tree and pancreas) and –itis, which means “inflammation” in Greek.
 The infection can lead to acute or chronic liver disease, or even death.
 Approximately 1,800 people die every year from hepatitis B-related liver disease.
 The hepatitis B virus is a member of the Hepadnaviridae family.
 It’s a small DNA virus that has unusual features, similar to retroviruses like HIV.
 The virus is able to persist in infected cells, allowing it to replicate and cause a chronic condition.

 The danger of hepatitis B is that an acute infection can become chronic and lead to a wide spectrum of liver disease, including cirrhosis and liver cancer (hepatocellular carcinoma).